 Education is at the roots of understanding the living world around us.
 Learning Gardens are outdoor, educational environments where students discover soil science and agricultural sustainability through hands-on practice.
 With Learning Gardens, students explore how modern agriculture, gardening, and plant growth play a valuable role in food production, health, and sustainability.
 Learning Gardens have the added benefit of physical activity, building environmental awareness and stewardship skills, and fostering collaboration, teamwork, and leadership in the community.

-When coupled with the Nourishing the Planet in the 21st Century curriculum and an educational coordinator, learning gardens provide an ideal backdrop to the world of agriculture and STEM.
+When coupled with the Nourishing the Planet in the 21st Century classroom resource and a visit from a Regional Manager, Learning Gardens provide an ideal backdrop to the world of agriculture and STEM.
 Gardens provide experiential learning that ties into existing curriculum subjects, such as chemistry, biology, math, social studies, and history.
 Gardening brings these subjects to life, helping students discover how they fit together.